-Academic honesty and integrity is a highly valued standard of ethical conduct for CSU and the SON and refers to:
+Academic honesty and integrity are highly valued standards of ethical conduct for CSU COH and the SON.
+It refers the following concepts:

 The performance of all academic work should represent one's own ideas and/or interpretations of the opinions of others.
-Acknowledgement of the work and efforts of others is at the core of academic integrity.
+Acknowledgement of the work and efforts of others by properly citing them is at the core of academic integrity.